ietf-teep/architecture/draft-ietf-teep-architecture.md

 # Security Considerations

-## One TA Multiple TA Developers Case

-A TA for multiple TA developers must have a different identifier per TA developer.
-They should appear as different TAs when they are installed in the same device.

 ## Broker Trust Model

 The architecture enables the TAM to communicate, via a TEEP Broker, with the device's TEE